7 weeks old - are you ready for cuteness and curiosity with a dash of zest? If you've never tried to photograph a 7 week old puppy, here's a summary:

-The puppies are now eating dry food three times a day.
-They have free access to water at all times.
+In the food and weight department, these puppies are growing!
+Their weights are as follows: Luna - 5lbs; Midnight - 4lbs, 13oz; Hiro - 4lbs, 5oz; and Bella - 3lbs, 10oz.
+They are now eating dry dog food three times a day with constant access to water.
 They are no longer nursing from Sheerah.
-In addition to their food, I give them 1/6 of Life's Abundance Wellness Food Supplement.
+In addition to their food, I give them 1/4 of Life's Abundance Wellness Food Supplement.
 My adults eat this vitamin like it's the best treat EVER.
 The puppies are learning to like it, too.
 I use this supplement when my puppies or dogs are going to experience some type of change or stress in their lives - going home, vaccinations, boarding, pregnancy, lactating, injury, new family member, etc.

 Will my puppy be house trained when he/she comes home at 8 weeks?
 No. Your puppy will be ready for crate training when he/she comes home.
 We do the Misty Method of house training for our puppies.
 They have a basic understanding of a place to sleep, play, and potty at 8 weeks old.
 They are ready to begin crate training at 8 weeks, but they are not house trained!
 This litter has been doing well with the Misty Method.
-They very faithfully keep their bedding area free of potty accidents.
+They consistently keep their bedding area free of potty accidents.
 Most of their potty needs go into the potty box.
-We keep fresh newspaper in the potty box after they use it (preserving the scent but keeping it clean) and clean the play area several times daily.
+We keep fresh newspaper in the potty box after they use it, preserving the scent while keeping it clean.

 Is it hard for your children when the puppies go home?
 Yes and no, and harder for some than for others.
 My children understand the responsibility and the training an 8 week old puppy requires because we’ve had the privilege of raising all our adults from puppies.
-They do love playing with the puppies and are, of course, sad to see them go.
+They love playing with the puppies and are, of course, sad to see them go.
 At the same time, they get to see the joy a puppy brings to someone else.
 We try to encourage them as the puppies grow that we are helping get them ready for their new family.
 When our children ask, “Why can’t we keep a puppy?” we gently name off our adults and say, “We did 'keep' a puppy.”
-Another thing that softens the blow of seeing their puppies leave is that new life is part of a homestead - we hope for goat kids and more puppies in 2020.
+Another thing that softens the blow of seeing their puppies leave is that new life is part of a homestead - we are hoping for another litter of puppies this fall from Tachi.
 So, our children may or may not seem sad when you pick up your puppy, but they say their goodbyes before your arrival to limit any teary last-minute goodbyes.

 What should I bring when picking up my puppy?
 Your puppy will go home with his/her collar, a blanket that smells like his/her littermates, and a bag of treats.
 You should bring a leash and a crate for traveling.
 Your puppy likely will not go potty on the way home.
 Puppies do not like to go in unfamiliar environments.
 However, it would be wise to stop every 2 hours to make sure the puppy does not need to eliminate.